nmiller15/mixedMessages/README.md

 FORTUNE COOKIE GENERATOR
 ========================

-What if I told you, that I knew your future?
+What if I told you that I knew your future?
 You probably wouldn't believe me.
 And for good reason...
 I don't!
 But, I can generate you a random fortune.
 What an opportunity!!
 All the fun of Chinese food without the calories and sodium!

 FEATURES
 --------